sonic-pi-net/sonic-pi/etc/doc/tutorial/A.17-sample-stretching.md

     sample :loop_amen, rate: 1.5

 Ha!
 We just moved musical genres from old-skool techno to jungle.
-Notice how the pitch of each drum hit is higher as well as the whole rhythm speeding up.
+Notice how the pitch of each drum hit is higher as well as how the whole rhythm speeds up.
 Now, try even higher rates and see how high and short you can make the drum loop.
 For example, if you use a rate of `100`, the drum loop turns into a click!

 # Reverse Gear

-Now, I'm sure many of you are thining the same thing right now... "what if you use a negative number for the rate?".
+Now, I'm sure many of you are thinking the same thing right now... "what if you use a negative number for the rate?".
 Great question!
 Let's think about this for a moment.
 If our `rate:` opt signifies the speed with which the sample is played back, `1` being normal speed, `2` being